Monday's Scottish Gossip

 Kilmarnock manager Derek McInnes says goalkeeper Sam Walker could have stopped Jota's long-range strike, Celtic's second goal in their 5-0 win at Rugby Park on Sunday.
 (Express)

+Heart of Midlothian manager Robbie Neilson hopes to recruit another attacking player but doubts he will be able to get someone in before Thursday's Europa League play-off first leg away to Zurich.
+(Edinburgh Evening News - subscription required)

-Manager Robbie Neilson says Heart of Midlothian will need to raise their game in Thursday's Europa League play-off first leg away to Zurich, despite recording a comfortable 4-1 defeat of Dundee United on Sunday.
+Neilson says Hearts will need to raise their game in Thursday's Europa League play-off first leg away to Zurich, despite recording a comfortable 4-1 defeat of Dundee United on Sunday.
 (Sun)

 Head coach Jack Ross will not panic buy, despite Dundee United's poor start to the season.
 (Record)